-As a matter of urgency, in the UK and across Europe, there needs to be a realignment of progressive forces that are are resolutely pro-migrant and pro-multiculturalism.
+As a matter of urgency in the UK and across Europe there needs to be a realignment of progressive forces, resolutely and unapologetically pro-migrant and in defence of multiculturalism.

 Brexit was and is a revolt against the centre from the right in response to the crisis of neoliberalism.
 It is the UK manifestation of the recrudescence of reactionary and ultra nationalist politics that has taken place across Europe in response to this crisis, evincing a striking parallel with the 1930s.
 Thus Bertolt Brecht was right: “The womb from that which crawled remains fertile.”

 You do not have to be a fulsome supporter or the EU to oppose Brexit, just as communists in Germany in the early 1930s did not have to support social democracy in order to oppose fascism.
 That the pro-Brexit left failed to learn this lesson has only wrought confusion and been, at least in part, responsible for the lack of any serious and coherent resistance to the rise of the far right in recent times.
 The right is clearly now winning the battle of ideas among large swathes of the working class, specifically in post-industrial regions of England, when it comes to locating responsibility for the grievous consequences of austerity at the door of migrants, Muslims, and minorities in general.